 What is it?

 Fostering innovation is the catalyst to business growth.
-Opmantek are proud to support our industry’s growth by sponsoring Griffith Universities Industry award.
-This award focuses on encouraging students to apply their skills and innovative ideas to real-world situations and business that are in need bright solutions.
+Opmantek is proud to support our industry’s growth by sponsoring the Griffith Universities Industry award.
+This award focuses on encouraging students to apply their skills and innovative ideas to real-world situations and businesses that are in need of bright solutions.

 When is it?

 The Opmantek Awards will be LIVESTREAMED Monday the 1st of November from 4-6 PM.

 The Project: The goal of the project was to re-design an existing online tool, Octadoc.
 Octadoc allows a GP to record clinic notes more efficiently by streamlining the process.
 The team re-designed the existing tool to be user friendly and to incorporate the ability to use different templates or create new templates in such a way that they are organised and shareable with other users.

 The Project: Jupiter 305’s project was called the 'Virtual Space Tour', which was a working prototype aimed to enhance the learning material for 7th grade science students through virtual reality.

 Team Name: Vietnamese Agriculture Decision Support App (VADSA)